Deploy FastAPI to Production: Zero-Config Guide

 Deploying FastAPI to production without a dedicated DevOps team means juggling Docker, Nginx, SSL certificates, and monitoring tools that rarely work together cleanly.
-Temps collapses that stack into a single Rust binary you control — git-push to deploy, automatic HTTPS via Pingora (Cloudflare's open-source proxy), built-in error tracking, and request analytics, all for ~$6/mo on Temps Cloud or free to self-host.
+Temps collapses that stack into a single Rust binary you control — git-push to deploy, automatic HTTPS via Pingora (Cloudflare's open-source proxy), built-in error tracking, and request analytics, free to self-host, with Temps Cloud — a managed add-on for telemetry retention, offsite backups, and AI credits — coming soon.

 TL;DR:

 bunx @temps-sdk/cli deploy my-api -b main -e production -y— your FastAPI app is live with HTTPS and monitoring in under 5 minutes.
-Temps is Apache 2.0, self-hostable for free, or ~$6/mo on Temps Cloud (Hetzner cost + 30%, no per-seat fees).
+Temps is Apache 2.0, free to self-host, with no per-seat fees; Temps Cloud, a managed add-on for telemetry retention, backups, and AI credits, is coming soon.

 The fastest path: push your code to a git repository, connect it to Temps, and run one CLI command.
 Temps detects Python projects, generates an optimized Dockerfile, builds the container, provisions a Let's Encrypt certificate, and starts routing traffic — all without you touching Nginx or Docker config.